-5. People With Trauma Can Have a Harder Time Making Friends (But Not Necessarily For the Reasons You Think).
+5. People Living with PTSD Can Have a Harder Time Making Friends

 Trauma and friendship don’t always go hand-in-hand, which is a sad thing, because so much goes unsaid, misunderstood, and besides all that, people just need people and it’s all just so tragic for everyone involved.